aimov6464/betting_game/README.md

-# betting_game
-Scratch game, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lost.
+“Betting Game ============ Welcome to the **Betting Game**!
+This is a scratch game that generates a matrix (for example, 3x3) filled with symbols based on configured probabilities.
+The outcome of the game is determined by predefined winning combinations, which decide whether the user wins or loses based on the generated matrix.”